eebod/E-space-hashnode/clg6ng1o3000d09lb1keeaa0c.md

 5. #### Power

-    Most masts will draw their power from the National Grid (unfortunately, in Nigeria, our power grid collapses every market Friday😏); Instead, in our case, there need to be an extra power source on-site, mostly diesel generators.
+    Most masts will draw their power from the National Grid (unfortunately, in Nigeria, our power grid collapses every market Friday😏); Instead, in the country, there is a provision for a more dependable power source on-site, mostly diesel generators.

 6. #### Microwave dish